Ready to say goodbye to debt for good? Learn More

 • The amount of debt you owe

-If you get sued, you’ll know when you receive a summons and a complaint.
+📄 If you get sued, you’ll know when you receive a summons and a complaint.
 These are official court documents notifying you of the lawsuit and outlining the case details.
-Depending on your state’s laws for serving court documents, the papers may be mailed to you, delivered to you in person, or left with an adult at your home.
+Depending on your state’s laws, the papers may be mailed to you, delivered to you in person, or left with an adult at your home.

-If you're sued, it's important to respond or you can face serious consequences.
-If you're worried about responding on your own, but you can't afford a lawyer, you can draft a answer letter for free or a small fee using our partner SoloSuit.
-They've helped 234,000 people respond to debt lawsuits, and they have a 100% money-back guarantee.
+If you're sued, it’s important to respond.
+If you don’t, the court may automatically rule in favor of the debt collector.
+If you're worried about responding on your own, but you can't afford a lawyer, you can draft an answer letter for free or a small fee using our partner SoloSuit.
+They've helped over 300,000 people respond to debt lawsuits, and they have a 100% money-back guarantee.

 Let’s Summarize…